| Basic

 don't get the 3:2 blackjack odds because your original

 hand was not a blackjack.
+3)

-Insurance
+Insurance You

 are allowed to make an optional insurance bet when